Twitter proposes flagging deepfakes, but would only remove content that threatens harm

 …any photo, audio, or video that has been significantly altered or fabricated in a way that intends to mislead people or changes its original meaning.

-The San Francisco-based company has published a draft resolution of what it plans to do if it detects a tweet with such manipulated content contained inside, which will include automatically placing a message next to the offending tweet informing users that the content may not be legitimate or is in some way misleading.
-Additionally, it may warn people before they engage with such a tweet (i.e. “like” or “retweet” it) that the content may not be authentic, and even link to reputable third-party sources to explain why it is believed that the content is synthetic.
+The San Francisco-based company has published a draft resolution of what it plans to do if it detects a tweet containing such manipulated content.
+Steps include automatically placing a message next to the offending tweet informing users that the content may not be legitimate or is in some way misleading.
+Additionally, it may warn people before they engage with the tweet (i.e. “like” or “retweet” it) that the content may not be authentic, and even link to reputable third-party sources to explain why the content is believed to be synthetic.

 However, Twitter said it may only remove such content if it could “threaten someone’s physical safety or lead to other serious harm,” according to Harvey.
-In other words, Twitter will not remove manipulated content that perpetuates a falsity around any high-profile political figure.
+In other words, Twitter will not remove manipulated content just because it perpetuates a falsity around a high-profile political figure.

-It is worth stressing here that that this is just a draft proposal, and Twitter is actively soliciting feedback from the public on its plans.
-Indeed, a questionnaire running from today through November 27 specifically asks whether photos and video that have been deliberately altered to mislead people should: “be removed, even if it puts the responsibility on Twitter to decide.”
+It is worth stressing here that this is just a draft proposal and Twitter is actively soliciting feedback from the public.
+Indeed, a questionnaire running from today through November 27 specifically asks whether photos and video that have been deliberately altered to mislead people should “be removed, even if it puts the responsibility on Twitter to decide.”

-So Twitter could still back-pedal slightly on this if the feedback it garners strongly indicates that manipulated content should be removed — with Twitter serving as the de facto arbitrator.
+So Twitter could still backpedal slightly on this if the feedback it garners strongly indicates that manipulated content should be removed — with Twitter serving as the de facto arbitrator.

 “We’ll review the input we’ve received, make adjustments, and begin the process of incorporating the policy into the Twitter Rules, as well as train our enforcement teams on how to handle this content,” Harvey said.
 “We will make another announcement at least 30 days before the policy goes into effect.”

+The fight against fabricated and misleading content extends far beyond Photoshopped images or AI-powered deepfakes.
+Indeed, “fake news” has become an umbrella term to describe the deliberate spread of misinformation online, with the omnipresence of abuse and bullying feeding into the loss of user trust.
+Facebook sparked controversy last month when it announced that it would not include political advertising as part of its fact-checking program, and Twitter capitalized on the brouhaha soon after by revealing that it would ban political advertising altogether from November 22.

+The underlying problem is the sheer scale at which these platforms operate, with Twitter claiming 145 million daily users and Facebook substantially more.
+Consequently, automation is playing a central role in these companies’ efforts to clean up their platforms.
+Earlier this year, Twitter acquired Fabula AI, a machine learning startup that helps spot fake news, while last year it bought another startup called Smyte to tackle hateful content more proactively.

-Twitter is also calling for the more technically-minded to get in touch with it to build new tools that can automatically detect synthetic and manipulated media.
+This is an approach Twitter will likely use for its manipulated media strategy.
+As part of its public consultation, Twitter said it’s calling on other organizations to get in touch and collaborate on new tools that can automatically detect synthetic and manipulated media.